downsize their property on retirement

 It was established that an asset that has been acquired post the parties’ separation, may be treated as non-matrimonial property (i.e. ringfenced), if it can be said that the asset was created or acquired by that party by virtue of their own “personal industry” and not by merely using an asset that had been created or acquired during the marriage.

-In the later case of JL v SL (No.2) [2014] EWHC 360, Mostyn J went onto to clarify that if there was post-separation accrual that related to a totally new venture that was unrelated to the matrimonial partnership, then this could be regarded as entirely non-matrimonial property and not shared.
+In the latter case of JL v SL (No.2) [2014] EWHC 360, where he was now Mostyn J, Mostyn J went onto to clarify that if there was post-separation accrual that related to a totally new venture that was unrelated to the matrimonial partnership, then this could be regarded as entirely non-matrimonial property and not shared.

 Active v Passive Growth